 Address: 455 North Galvin Parkway, Phoenix, Arizona 85008

-The Phoenix Zoo is the largest privately-owned, non-profit zoo in the United States.
-It’s home to over 400 species and 3,000 individual animals, many of whom are threatened or endangered.
+The Phoenix Zoo is the largest privately owned, non-profit zoo in the United States.
+It’s home to over 400 species and 3,000 individual animals, many threatened or endangered.

-There are four different trails that divide the park into four large exhibit areas: Arizona, Africa, Tropics, and Children’s.
-The children’s trail is the shortest and allows kids to get up close to many small animals, including sloths, gibbons, and emus.
+Four different trails divide the park into four large exhibit areas: Arizona, Africa, Tropics, and Children’s.
+The children’s trail is the shortest, allowing kids to get up close to many small animals, including sloths, gibbons, and emus.

-At the end of the trail, you will get to Harmony Farm, which features many farm animals and the Red Barn petting zoo.
+At the trail’s end, you will get to Harmony Farm, which features many farm animals, and the Red Barn petting zoo.
 It’s certainly one of the best Phoenix activities for kids.

-The Arizona trail is designed to look like the natural landscape of the Sonoran desert and features many animals found in the state, including coyotes, mountain lions, turkey vultures, and the Mexican gray wolf.
+The Arizona trail is designed to look like the natural landscape of the Sonoran desert.
+It features many animals in the state, including coyotes, mountain lions, turkey vultures, and the Mexican gray wolf.